seafoam-jasper/IntoDataScience/Data-Practicle.md

 Disorder, a phenomenon reported in many countries and continents since 1998.

-Let’s take a look at Wikipedia’s definition of this phenomenon:
+Let’s take a look at Wikipedia’s definition (“Colony Collapse Disorder,” 2022) of this phenomenon:

 > > > Colony collapse disorder (CCD) is an abnormal phenomenon that
 > > > occurs when the majority of worker bees in a honey bee colony